-Counseling services are available to all students and offer the opportunity for individuals to explore with a counselor individual concerns, academic issues, career decisions, and program changes or selection which may affect them during their college years.
+Counseling services, located in the Advising Center in the Whitcomb Student Center, are available to all students and offer the opportunity for individuals to explore with a counselor individual concerns, academic issues, career decisions, and program changes or selection which may affect them during their college years.

-Typical counseling sessions involve career testing and counseling, personal challenges and concerns, and academic issues.
+Typical counseling sessions involve career testing and counseling, as well as discussing personal challenges and academic issues.
+Students may receive short-term, solution-based personal counseling for issues that present themselves either inside or outside of the classroom.
 Referral services to other agencies are available for those individuals who may be in need of them.